Written by James Hall | 1 Comment | Last Updated: July 9, 2019

 How does the V10 stick vacuum perform though?
 Is it significantly better than other cordless vacuums from Vax, Shark and Bosch?
 And is it worth the very high price tag?
 Keep reading our Dyson V10 Cyclone review to find out.

 Note: There are several versions of the V10 Cyclone – Animal, Absolute and Total Clean.
 These are the same vacuum but with a different set of attachments.
 We’re reviewing the V10 series in this article, rather than a specific model, but click here for a full comparison.
+We’ve also written an in-depth V10 Cyclone vs V8 article if you’re not sure which to choose.

 Overview of the Dyson V10 Cyclone